fortio/fortio/README.md

 # and more, see assets in release page
 ```

-On a MacOS you can also install Fortio using [Homebrew](https://brew.sh/):
+On a macOS you can also install fortio using [Homebrew](https://brew.sh/):

 ```shell
 brew install fortio